-£10 EXTRA off Garden Ornaments this Spring!
-Use code SPRING10 in the Basket!
+£10 EXTRA off Garden Ornaments this Winter!
+Use code WINTER10 in the Basket!
 Min Order £199, Excludes Gravel & Stones.

 A Stone Sundial adds a touch of traditional style to any garden space.

 Our stunning sundials and armillary are handcrafted from metal, with beautifully designed stone columns for them to stand on.
 Our garden sundials have top plates made from brass, copper, aged brass and in round or square shapes.

 As you may know, a garden sundial is an ancient tool that allows you to tell the time based on the position of the sun during the day.
 But, to get the most out of your sundial, you need to place it in the right direction and angle.
 Aside from its practical use, the garden sundial is a beautiful addition to any landscaping design scheme.

 If you’re interested in acquiring a garden sundial, we’re going to share with you the best sundials available.
 They’re all made from different finishes such as cast iron, bronze, and brass.

 There’s nothing more satisfying than finding a sundial with the perfect finish to complement your landscaping.